ThomasTeklu/Active-Directory-Walkthrough/README.md

 </p>

 <h1>Active Directory Walkthrough (Azure Deployment)</h1>
 This tutorial outlines the implementation of Active Directory within Azure Virtual Machines.
 In addition to implementation, a walkthrough of specific features utilizable within Active Directory is provided to enable the reader to become practically (that is, technically) comfortable with the environment.
-Through completion of this tutorial, one should attain a better understanding of Active Directory overall, as well as consituent elements such as domain controllers, client devices, administrative value, security policies, account management, etc. <br />
+Through completion of this tutorial, one should attain a better understanding of Active Directory overall, as well as constituent elements such as domain controllers, client devices, administrative value, security policies, account management, etc. <br />